eBay/akutan/docs/kafka.md

 and the discussion about supporting this in Sarama is [ongoing](https://github.com/Shopify/sarama/issues/901).

-For Beam, we plan to wait on this issue for now.
-We think Kafka's new features will work for Beam once more client support exists.
+For Akutan, we plan to wait on this issue for now.
+We think Kafka's new features will work for Akutan once more client support exists.
 We prefer to wait until the client libraries have better support for this, and if it becomes blocking for us, we will consider modifying the clients ourselves.
-For now, this hasn't affected our ability to develop ProtoBeam.
+For now, this hasn't affected our ability to develop ProtoAkutan.

 A related discussion is that, at least before the "exactly-once" feature set, Kafka did not guarantee FIFO Client Order.
 FIFO Client Order states that if a client submits m1 then m2, m2 won't precede m1 in the log.
-We don't plan to make use of FIFO Client Order for Beam, so this isn't an issue for us.
+We don't plan to make use of FIFO Client Order for Akutan, so this isn't an issue for us.

 ### Reading from follower brokers

-When Beam views boot, they may need to read a substantial suffix of the log.
+When Akutan views boot, they may need to read a substantial suffix of the log.
 It could be useful during this time to offload the leader broker by letting follower brokers serve these reads.
 Then, once the views are caught up to the end of the log, they could move over to tailing the log